TensorGo-Repo/TensorGo-Repo/README.md

 We’re releasing an open-weight model from the HumAIn's stack.

-This release is part of our belief that progress in AI should be shared, tested in the open, and improved through real-world use not locked behind closed doors.
+This release is part of our belief that progress in AI should be shared, tested in the open and improved through real-world use not locked behind closed doors.

-The model is now available for anyone to explore, evaluate, and build with.
+The model is now available for anyone to explore, evaluate and build with.

 ### What This Is

-The HumAIn's open-weight model is designed to support real-time, conversational, and execution-oriented intelligence.
-It can be used for experimentation, research, education, product development, and applied use cases where understanding, memory, and action matter.
+The HumAIn's open-weight model is designed to support real-time, conversational and execution-oriented intelligence.
+It can be used for experimentation, research, education, product development and applied use cases where understanding, memory and action matter.

 This is not a demo.
 This is a production-grade model, shared openly so the community can help shape what comes next.